OpenSAGE/opensage.github.io/posts/year_in_review_2018/year_in_review_2018.md

 ### March

 In March Tim finished the shader porting work that begun in January, and as a result was able to retarget the engine to use .NET Core instead of the Windows-only .NET Framework (as we no longer required the DirectX Shader Compiler).
 These changes meant that OpenSAGE was finally able to run on all platforms Veldrid supports, at least in theory.
-He also added a prototype version of the in-game control bar; the bit of UI that covers the bottom of the screen.
+He also added a prototype version of the in-game control bar (the bit of UI that covers the bottom of the screen).
 I was mostly busy with coursework at this point, but I managed to add the `Player` class, which as the name implies is the runtime representation of a player.

 ![Somewhat broken control bar](./control_bar_1.png)